Re-opened theatres: a running list of socially distanced shows on UK stages

 Marlowe Theatre, Canterbury: Canterbury – more like PANTO-bury!

 Leeds Playhouse: A great big season of work has been announced at the venue, with Talking Heads, an Ugly Sisters musical and more.
-Opening this month.
+Open.

 Bridge Theatre: The theatre was one of the first to reopen in August, and will continue to present seasons of work as time goes on, according to one of its co-founders.
 Ongoing.